Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 30 September 2024 14.23.54 UTC
+- WIB: Senin, 30 September 2024 15.32.48 UTC
-- WITA: Senin, 30 September 2024 15.23.54 UTC
+- WITA: Senin, 30 September 2024 16.32.48 UTC
-- WIT: Senin, 30 September 2024 16.23.54 UTC
+- WIT: Senin, 30 September 2024 17.32.48 UTC

 Kutipan Inspiratif:
-"Take chances, make mistakes.
-That's how you grow.
-Pain nourishes your courage.
-You have to fail in order to practice being brave."
+"The moral virtues, then, are produced in us neither by nature nor against nature.
+Nature, indeed, prepares in us the ground for their reception, but their complete formation is the product of habit."

-Kategori: motivational
+Kategori: nature